lerooystc/unilabs/lab7/README.md

 # Lab Project #7
 Navigator app, with 2 screens.
 - Homescreen
-- An yes or no selection screen
+- A yes or no selection screen
 - Snackbar notification with the choice you've made.
 </ul>
 Here's a screenshot of it: